oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A text file satisfies the "CSAF document" conformance profile if the text file:

 * conforms to the syntax and semantics defined in section 3.
-* does not fail any mandatory test defined in section 4.1.
+* satisfies at least one profile defined in section 4.
-* satisfies at least one profile defined in section 5.
+* does not fail any mandatory test defined in section 5.1.

 ### 8.1.2 Conformance Clause 2: CSAF producer

 A program satisfies the "CSAF producer" conformance profile if the program:

 * produces output in the CSAF format, according to the syntax and semantics defined in section 3.
-The output MUST not fail any mandatory test defined in section 4.1.
+The output MUST satisfies at least one profile defined in section 4 and MUST NOT not fail any mandatory test defined in section 5.1.
-* satisfies those normative requirements in section 3 and 6 that are designated as applying to CSAF producers.
+* satisfies those normative requirements in section 3 and 7 that are designated as applying to CSAF producers.

 ### 8.1.3 Conformance Clause 3: CSAF direct producer